Network data analysis#

 Retrieve OSM data#

-First we will retrieve all features labeled (or tagged) as buildings in Eugene from OSM using OSMnx.
+First we will retrieve all features labeled (or tagged) as buildings in Durham from OSM using OSMnx.

 # Specify type of data